Lingsheng-Meng/Lingsheng-Meng.github.io/_research/research-0.md

 * Published a conference paper in [IRCOBI 2020](http://www.ircobi.org/wordpress/downloads/irc20-asia/pdf-files/2046a.pdf) as the second author.

-![An example of pediatric fall reconstructions using subject-specific FE head models](../images/UMTRI.png)
+![An example of pediatric fall reconstructions using subject-specific FE head models](../images/UMTRI.png) *An example of pediatric fall reconstructions using subject-specific FE head models*